xebia/modern-javascript-training/day2/task2/README.md

-# Task 1: Refactor to Promises
+# Task 2: Bundling with webpack

 We're going to bundle small javascript app, using webpack.